dgilland/sqlservice/docs/migration_2.0.rst

 Migrating to v2.0
 =================

-Starting with ``v2``, sqlservice has been refactored to implement patterns that are inline with SQLAlchemy's 2.0 Core and ORM usage recommendations.

-The following guide will help with the transition from sqlservice ``1.x`` to ``2.0``.
+The sqlservice ``v2`` release represents a major design change with many breaking changes.
+It has been overhauled to implement the patterns that are recommended by SQLAlchemy's 2.0 Core and ORM usage guidelines.
+Migrating from sqlservice ``v1`` to ``v2`` will require many changes and possibly some new design pattern implementations.
+This guide will help with the transition to ``2.0``.

 New Database Class Replaces SQLClient
 -------------------------------------

+**breaking change**

 .. code-block:: python